rhubba4863/startup/README.md

    - submit guess
    - retrieve correct guess count/user
 - **DB/Login** - Stores users, pictures, and options in the database.
 Register and login the correct user.
-- **WebSocket** - Once a new highscore is made, realtime that highscore the record list for players playing at that moment.
+- **WebSocket** - Once a new highscore is made, realtime that highscore onto the record list for players playing at that moment.

 ## 🚀 AWS deliverable